zaknesler/forum/readme.md

 > I left error debugging on, so if something goes wrong, you can tell me what it is.

-### Please note

-> I **HIGHLY** discourage installing this, because it is currently in development and when I push changes here; they often damage the integrity of this project.
-> For example, I do not add any additional migrations to create or update columns in the database; I just edit the previous migrations and reset my database.
-> I want to get everything correct before I say it's good enough to clone to your machine.

-If you want to ignore the above statement, download, and use this for yourself, you may.

 ## Installation

 First, clone repository to your machine.